 - If you're not sure your files are backed up properly, stop here and contact T&I for assistance before you continue.

 The OS upgrade will take a while (at least an hour is not uncommon) so we recommend starting this right before you leave for lunch or the evening.

-You may install Mojave manually from the App Store, or (if you are on campus or using VPN) you can use Self Service:
+You may install Catalina manually from the App Store/Software Updates, or you can use Self Service:

 - Save all work and close all programs.

 - Launch the Self Service app via the Applications folder or Spotlight search, or by clicking "Do It Now" in the popup notification that brought you here.